 MAD activities are governed by the fiscal year 2021 Assessment Engineers Report (AER) for the North Park Assessment District , which outlines the scope of benefits to be provided by the MAD and the district boundaries for the MAD.
 Any changes to the Engineer’s Report must be approved by a majority vote of property owners within the district.

 Who decides how MAD funds are spent?
 Working with a community advisory committee, City staff prepares a budget each year which reflects the maintenance projects authorized by the AER and the needs of the district as identified by the Advisory Committee.
 The Advisory Committee is a volunteer group comprised of members representing various community groups active in North Park and at least one resident homeowner.
-The Committee’s function is to advise City staff on how to allocate assessment money and to act as an oversight group to insure the work is being accomplished.
+The Committee’s function is to advise City staff on how to allocate assessment money and to act as an oversight group to ensure the work is being accomplished.
 The Committee meets almost every month and the meetings are open to the public.
 The AER and other documents can be found on the City of San Diego’s Maintenance Assessment District web page.

 MAD projects and services: The MAD has financed special benefit services in two areas, Capital Improvements and Maintenance Projects.

 - Installation of 150 additional mid block streetlights;